ndkprd/ansible-role-fad-glb-data-center/README.md

 ### About Tags

-I added quiet lots of debug task, mainly to check if the variable I set is correct.
-These tags basically just print out the var that the previous task set/register.
-You can skip them altogether by skipping tasks with `debug` tags.
+Every task in this role is tagged with `fad_glb_data_centers`, with 2 task (one before, one after) is also tagged with `debug` to check initial and post-task value.
+You can skip out the debug with `--skip-tags debug`

-For example, if you're using CLI, you can just go `ansible-playbook playbook.yaml --skip-tags debug`.
+For example, if you're using CLI, you can just go `ansible-playbook -i hosts playbook.yaml --skip-tags debug`.

 ## Limitation